ERP software designed for the rental business

 The real issue is that because of that broad business focus none of the big ERP vendors have a genuine or consistent strategy for rental.
 Instead, rental is something that they find themselves tacking onto deals.
 It often becomes a special project or later phase project that never happens or is short sighted.

-As a quick example, let’s take billing complexities: automatically billing customers based on their preferences is a key driver within the rental industry.
+As a quick example, let’s take billing complexities: automatically billing customers based on their preferences is a key driver within the equipment rental industry.
 You may bill some customers weekly, some monthly, some on certain days of the month and some when they get to a certain dollar amount.
 Customers might also be billed different rates for using the machine more than the allotted daily rate.
 Many rental businesses charge double and triple shift for using equipment more than 8 hours a day.
 Charges can also vary due to inclement weather days, swap outs of equipment and non-productive weekend hours.
 Add to that the common occurrence of having only part of the equipment returned at pickup and making sure that your billing all still makes sense at the individual asset level.

 Rental charges and billing are more complex for rental companies versus many other industries.
-Make sure your ERP that can support those billing complexities These billing situations are all unique to the rental industry and tough for a broad process ERP to handle.
+Make sure your ERP that can support those billing complexities These billing situations are all unique to the equipment rental industry and tough for a broad process ERP to handle.

 When it comes to selecting your rental software for your rental business, make sure it supports your business needs.
 Don’t be sold on an ERP due to its sheer size and scale and use in other industries.
 Demand to see the functionality for yourself.
 Not a power-point presentation but the actual functioning software.
 Make sure you ask to see enough to judge for yourself whether a generic solution can ever meet the complexity you need for your rental equipment management solution.